healthchecks/healthchecks/templates/docs/projects_teams.md

 ## Projects and Check Limits

 **Check limit** is the total number of checks your account can have.
-The specifc limit depends on the account's billing plan.
+The specific limit depends on the account's billing plan.

 Account's check limit is shared by all projects owned by your account.